-Though it's uncommon — that transition into Billing Managers, where pay is an average $46K annually.
+There are some Billers — though it's uncommon — that transition into Billing Managers, where earnings are an average $46K annually.
 It is quite typical for Billers to transition into roles as Office Managers or Billing Supervisors are common next-step roles for Billers moving up in their careers; annual pay for Office Managers is $6K higher on average, and it's $9K higher for Billing Supervisors.

 Popular Skills for Biller